QQ3646/eng_coursework25/slides.md

 mdc: true
 ---

-# Заключение
+# Conclusion

-1. Была реализована оптимизация Singleton Lambda,
+1. Singleton Lambda optimization was implemented,
-1. Был разработан и реализован локальный анализ утеканий,
+1. The local part of the evacuate analysis was developed and implemented,
-2. Была разработана и реализована межпроцедурная часть анализа утеканий,
+2. The interprocedural part of the evacuate analysis was developed and implemented,
-3. Решение было протестировано на Huawei VM.
+3. The solution has been tested on the Huawei VM.

-# Дальнейшие направления работы:
+# Further areas of work:
-1. Улучшение алгоритма расстановки эвакуаций,
+1. Improvement of the evacuation placement algorithm,
-2. Введение специализированных эвакуаций для сокращения временных издержек,
+2. Introduction of specialized evacuations to reduce time costs,
-3. Тестирование оптимизаций на настоящих проектах / бенчмарках общего назначения.
+3. Testing optimizations on real projects / general purpose benchmarks.

 <SlideCurrentNo class="absolute right-40px bottom-30px"/>

 ---
 class: text-center
 layout: cover
 ---

-# Спасибо за внимание
+# Thank you for your attention